ExistensialReset/flowmosr/ethos/LIV_SPEAKING_ENGLISH.md

 The golden honey that filled every cell inside my body to the brim.

-An insight into Liv and existence, into holiness and spirit that can fill everything endlessly.
+An knowing of Liv and existence, into holiness and spirit that can fill everything endlessly.

 Compassion in everything, endlessly.